Fitbit Inspire

 There are no advanced sleep stages like you get with the Inspire HR, however, and there are no exercise modes on the Inspire either, so you can’t manually force the Inspire to record a bike drill, for illustration.

-Connected GPS, heart-rate monitoring, Guided Breathing sessions, and Cardio Fitness Level all warrant, whereas the Inspire HR offers these for just£ 20 further.
+Connected GPS, heart-rate monitoring, Guided Breathing sessions, and Cardio Fitness Level all warrant this, whereas the Inspire HR offers these for just £ 20 more.
 Syncope shadowing is not available either, despite the Inspire immersibility waterproofing to 50 meters.

 Fitbit Inspire Review: What you need to know